baracuda25/service-registry/README.md

 It's implemednted as RESTFul service which has two operations :

   - deploy new microservices
-  - get currentry running microservices
+  - get currently running microservices

 There is no real microservice deployment happening in the background, just intialization of the microservices objects which act as "successful" deployment.